bverbeken/ostia.be/source/_posts/2012-09-18-playbe-first-dojo.markdown

 However, being a fanboy is not much fun if you're the only one, even if you're two.
 So somewhere in spring - the season - Steve and I decided to get started with the [Belgian Playframework User Group](http://www.play-be.org) (or [#playbe](https://twitter.com/#!/search/%23playbe) for short).
 At this moment, the user group has about 30 members.

-Now, a couple of months and beer sessions later, we're very proud to announce PlayBe's first *real* event: a Play2 Coding Dojo.
-We'll build a cool web application in about 3 hours.
-It'll be something you can talk about at home, I promise.
-Maybe even use.
+Now, a couple of months and beer sessions later, we're very proud to announce PlayBe's first *real* event: a **Play2 Coding Dojo**.
+A [coding dojo](http://codingdojo.org) is a live coding event where everybody in the room is invited to participate.
+The format will be that of a *Randori Kata*, in which the group collectively builds an application, in our case using Play2 and Java.

+What we'll be building is still a bit of a secret, but I promise it'll be something you can talk about at home, and maybe even use.
+Also, did I mention that there'll be food and drinks?
+(Thanks [Cegeka](http://www.cegeka.be) for the hosting & sponsoring!).

-The Dojo takes place **3 October, 2012 at 7pm**, at the ** Cegeka Offices** in **Leuven (Belgium)**.
+The Dojo takes place **3 October, 2012 at 7pm**, at the **Cegeka Offices** in **Leuven (Belgium)**.
 No PlayFramework experience is required, the only thing you should be familiar with is a keyboard and some Java.
-We won't be doing ~~any~~ Scala ~~at all~~.
+We won't be doing ~~any~~ Scala.

-Did I forget to mention that there'll be food and drinks?
-(Thanks [Cegeka](http://www.cegeka.be) for the hosting & sponsoring!).
+Registration is required, but free.

-So, get over to [http://www.play-be.org](http://www.meetup.com/play-be/events/78580712/) and register yourself for the dojo.
+So, get over to [play-be.org](http://www.meetup.com/play-be/events/78580712/) and register yourself for PlayBe's first dojo.
 You won't regret it.